Runster/calendar/readme.md

 This code is licensed under the terms of [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 #Simple integration
-First, you have to include the required files:
+First, you have to include the required file:
 ```
 require_once 'calendar/calendar.php';
 ```

-Then, you have to create an instance of the calendar:
+Then, you need to create an instance of the calendar:
 ```
 $calendar = new Calendar();
 ```

-After that, you have to load the configuration and other required data:
+After that, you have to load the configuration file:
 ```
 $calendar->loadConfigFile("calendar/calendar_data_german.json");
 ```